-Mariah Auman is Volunteer and Outreach Coordinator at Berkshire Natural Resources Council.
-Mariah was part of the team that developed the outreach strategy and programs for Berkshire Natural Resource Council's recent engagement.
-She is also the Vice President of MassLand's Young Land Professionals and sits on the Board of Directors for the Upper Housatonic Valley National Heritage Area.
+Mariah Auman is Volunteer and Outreach Coordinator at Berkshire Natural Resources Council, and regularly presents to groups between 5-50 people in this position.
+Mariah was part of the team that developed the outreach strategy and programs for Berkshire Natural Resource Council's recent engagement, and is also the Vice President of MassLand's Young Land Professionals.
 (1J)